 - Mad Tea Party – spinning teacups, at your own pace.

-- Jungle Cruise – the corny jokes on this boat ride may or may not be appreciated, but there is lush foliage and animatronic animals to look at.
+- Jungle Cruise – the tongue-in-cheek jokes on this boat ride may or may not be appreciated, but there is lush foliage and animatronic animals to look at.

 - Liberty Square Riverboat – a big sternwheel riverboat, with little action but great scenery and atmosphere.

 - Swiss Family Treehouse – a walkthrough of an oversized treehouse, based on the Swiss Family Robinson.
 Tons of stairs, however.

 - Country Bear Jamboree – a musical show with robotic performers.